verbman/dmngine/README.md

 **Setup Testing Project**

 Then on the first time run the following to install the depencancies.
-The node_modules folder in the root is mounted into the image meaning this step isn't required everytime the image is recreated.
+The node_modules folder in the root is mounted into the image meaning this step isn't required every time the image is recreated.
 ```
 $ make install
 ```